Debra Milke Death Penalty case.

 After months of investigating the police officer's background, going through all the court cases during the officer's career, (approx. 1800), and finding all the cases he was involved in, (approx. 80).
 Mr. Rosenquist uncovered a number of cases where a Judge found the officer was lying in court proceedings.

 During the time Debra was in jail, the head Psychiatrist formed an opinion that Debra did not have the capacity to kill her child.
-Debra was terrified of going to trial, so the psychiatrist worked with her, to learn to control her emotions.
+Debra was terrified of going to trial, so the psychiatrist taught her how to control her emotions.
 He was scheduled to testify at trial, to explain her lack of emotion, but the Judge did not allow it.
 At trial Dedra was emotionless during her testimony, which made her appear cold hearted and unremorseful.
 The jury did not hear evidence of the police officer's history of lying, or hear the psychiatrist's testimony of why she did not show emotion when testifing, and found her guilty.

 Title: A Stolen Life, The Debra Milke Story

-Author: Jana Bommersback
+Author: Jana Bommersbach

-Mr. Rosenquist represented the vice president of a company, in a Federal court trial involving six defendants.
-They were charged with multiple counts of Security Fraud.
+Mr. Rosenquist represented the vice president of a company in a Federal court trial involving six defendants.
+They were charged with multiple counts of Securities Fraud.
 They were accused of running a scheme that stole fourteen million dollars from investors.
-The president of the company, who mastermined the scheme, agreed to testify against the defendants.
-The trial lasted six weeks, and ended in a dead locked jury on Mr. Rosenquist's client.
+The president of the company, who mastermined the scheme, was given immunity to testify against the other defendants.
+The trial lasted six weeks and ended in a dead locked jury on Mr. Rosenquist's client.
 A new trial was ordered.
 In the interim Mr. Rosenquist negotiated with the District Attorney and FBI agents, and obtained a dismissal of the case with prejudice.